Gamebook Tracker

 91 – 10010

-Extra Undo purchases from the Gold Coins Shop stack on top of the base amount.
+Extra Undo purchases from the Gold Coins Shop add on top of the base amount.

-The button shows how many undos remain and disables when none are left.
+The button shows how many undos you have left and goes grey when none remain.

 Ending a run